uswds/uswds-site/_components/banner/banner.md

 ---
-permalink: /components/banner/
-redirect_from:
-  - /banner/
-  - /components/banners/
-type: component
-title: Banner
 category: Components
-lead: The banner identifies official websites of government organizations in the United States.
-It also helps visitors understand how to tell that a website is both official and secure.
 component:
   name: banner
   status: ready
   package: usa-banner
   dependencies:
+lead: The banner identifies official websites of government organizations in the United States.
+It also helps visitors understand how to tell that a website is both official and secure.
+permalink: /components/banner/
+redirect_from:
+  - /banner/
+  - /components/banners/
 subnav:
 - text: Preview
   href: '#banner-preview'